stefan-bergstein/manuela-visual-inspection/ml/README.md

 ## Model Serving

 ### Optionally, download a pre-trained manu-vi model and upload it to S3
-In you have to not had the time or resources to train the model by yourself, you can download a pre-trained manu-vi model and upload it to your S3 bucket.
+In case you have to not had the time or resources to train the model by yourself, you can download a pre-trained manu-vi model and upload it to your S3 bucket.
 - Open your workbench (with your manu-vi data connection)
 - Navigate to `manuela-visual-inspection/ml/pytorch` and open `Upload_pretrained_model.ipynb`
 - Run the notebook to upload the model